 - Create an easy experience: When a customer is seeking assistance, the last thing they want to do is jump through hoops until they receive a response.
 The CX has to be streamlined, where customers only need to use minimal effort to find what they’re looking for while receiving maximum impact in the process.

 - Efficient at problem-solving: If you want a customer to feel satisfied, it is imperative you provide an efficient CX that delivers a satisfactory resolution.
 You never want a customer to get back in touch because the initial solution didn’t solve their issue.
 Although, if that does happen, see if you can adapt or implement a new service to curtail the problem.
+In fact, SaaS businesses are already a step ahead in the right direction.
+Because of the nature of the SaaS niche, customer experience evolved and is now often complemented by a customer success approach and team.
+The focus then moves beyond fostering good experiences and towards ensuring that customers get the best value out of the product or service

 The main advantages of a CX strategy